AstroMusers/ExoCore/README.md

 Further information on module content and specific lessons can be found in the main [ExoCore](./ExoCore/ExoCore.ipynb) Jupyter notebook.

+# Legacy naming migration
+The earlier repository used a different module taxonomy, but the content was conceptually aligned with the current organization.
+The active curriculum consolidates the older labels into a cleaner canonical structure to keep the learning path consistent across versions:

+* Databases → Catalogs
+* Software → Data Analysis and Modeling Software
+* Utility Software → Utility Software
+* Exoplanet Community → Exoplanet Resources and Collaborations
+* Data Repositories, Data Structures, and Citizen Science remain the same conceptually and are retained in the active layout.

+This consolidation preserves the valuable historical material while making the current curriculum easier to navigate.
+See [LEGACY_MIGRATION.md](./LEGACY_MIGRATION.md) for the full mapping and archive notes.

 # Pre-curricular survey
 To efficiently curate which modules and lessons are best suited for an individual user, we have developed a [pre-survey]() to assess both desired learning outcomes and preliminary proficiency in relevant topics.
 The output of the pre-survey will provide a **custom** curriculum that orders and outlines how to navigate ExoCore's content.
 This will minimize content that is already familiar or not relevant to a given use case while remaining comprehensive.
 This pre-survey is divided into two parts: